marijnh/Eloquent-JavaScript/03_functions.md

 numbers, alignment of decimal dots, padding with different characters, and so on.

-A useful principle is not to add cleverness unless you are absolutely sure you're going to need it.
+A useful principle is to not add cleverness unless you are absolutely sure you're going to need it.
 It can be tempting to write general "((framework))s" for every bit of functionality you come across.
 Resist that urge.
-You won't get any real work done, you'll just be writing code that you never use.
+You won't get any real work done—you'll just be writing code that you never use.

 {{id pure}}